Lima Metro, Peru

 Lima Metro, also called Tren Eléctrico, is a rapid transit metropolitan railway that serves Lima, the capital city of Peru.
 It provides a transport link between different suburbs of the city with a population of over eight million.

 Line 1 of the Lima Metro was put into operation in January 2012.
+A 12.4km stretch of the second phase of line 1 was opened in July 2014.
 Proposals for construction of Line 2 of the metro were accepted in 2012.
 A consortium led by Geodata Engineering was awarded the consultancy contract in July 2012.
 Three consortiums were shortlisted for the concession contract of the Line 2 in February 2014.

 The 30-year concession contract was finally awarded to a consortium led by ACS and FCC in March 2014.
 The consortium will design, finance and build the line 2 in five years, and will operate and maintain the line for 30 years.
-The contract is valued at €3.9bn ($5.36bn).
+The contract is valued at €3.9bn ($5.36bn) and also includes a branch line from line 4 to the airport.
+The consortium, named Nuevo Metro de Lima, includes Salini-Impregilo, Cosapi, Ansaldo Breda and Ansaldo STS.
+The first five kilometres of the line 2 is expected to be operational in May 2016.

 History of the Lima Metro project